 - To connect multiple Form or Newsletter Blocks to the same MailChimp list, keep the form fields and settings exactly the same between the blocks.
 Any differences can cause form submissions to be dropped/rejected by MailChimp.

 - Per MailChimp's policy, lists can't exceed 30 data fields.
 If the Form Block has more than 30 Form Fields, edit the Form Block and remove some fields.

-You can add a Join our mailing list option to your checkout page.
+If you use Commerce, you can add a Join our mailing list checklist to your checkout page.
 To learn more, visit Adding a newsletter subscribe option to checkout.

 Create an email newsletter from your blog

 You can use MailChimp's RSS-to-Email campaign feature to automatically email subscribers when you add new content to your RSS feed.
 The email includes a digest of your blog post with images and post text or excerpts.